Search waiting | Matsusada Precision

 Tech Tips

-What type of technology is an inverter?
+What is a power inverter?

 Power Inverter circuit and power inverter device

-The term "inverter" essentially refers to a circuit that converts the current from DC to AC (power inverter circuit), but it can also refer to a power inverter devices used in home appliances, such as air conditioners and washing machines.
+The term "inverter" essentially refers to a circuit that converts the current from DC to AC (power inverter circuit), but it can also refer to a power inverter device used in home appliances, such as air conditioners and washing machines.

 What type of technology is a power inverter device?